EnergyInnovation/eps-docs/docs/assumptions.md

 Almost all of the input data used in the EPS lack numerical uncertainty bounds.
 Even if such bounds had been available, it would have been difficult to carry them through the complex model calculations to establish uncertainty bounds on the final result.

 As an alternative, the Policy Solutions model supports Monte Carlo analysis, which can highlight the sensitivity of the model results to changes in any particular input or set of inputs.
-A user who lacks confidence in a particular value may run a Monte Carlo simulation, varying the suspect value within the range that he/she believes is reasonable, to obtain a probability distribution for those outputs in which he/she is interested.
+A user who lacks confidence in a particular value may run a Monte Carlo simulation, varying the suspect value within the range that they believe is reasonable, to obtain a probability distribution for those outputs in which they are interested.

 ## EPS Policies Imply Actions, Not Targets